 Greek Almond Crescents are sweet little crescent shaped biscuits infused with orange zest and cinnamon that make a delightful tea time indulgence.

-155g (1 cup) toasted alomonds, finely chopped (I used coarse almond meal)
+- 155g (1 cup) toasted almonds, finely chopped (I used coarse almond meal)